What does it mean to be autistic?

 We Support Families

-We also work with family members of those diagnosed with Autism, to help you successfully manage the myriad of challenges that can come with supporting your ASD-diagnosed family member.
+We also work with family members, to help you successfully learn ways to support your autistic family member.

 - We can help you understand the neuroatypical differences